csmith1188/spaceelvesonjetbikes/newgoals.md

 ########   ########  ###    ### ##########          ########   ########  ###    ####  ########  ########## ###           ###
 -->
 Space elves believe nothing is random:
-    No RNG in the mechanics.
+    Minimal RNG in the mechanics.
 Main play mode can be reliably speedran.
 Dark elves believe everything is random:
     The mechanics should be so fun that players will make their own games in completely randomly generated maps and scenarios.